mozilla-mobile/mozilla-vpn-client/docs/dev-setup/macos.md

 You need to tell Xcode where to find the versions of rust and go that we have installed in our conda environment.

-First find and go to the XCode `/usr/bin` directory.
+First find and go to the Xcode `/usr/bin` directory.
 The `xcrun` step you ran earlier will give you a hint where to look.
 It is usually, `/Applications/Xcode.app/Contents/Developer/usr/bin/`.

     cd /Applications/Xcode.app/Contents/Developer/usr/bin/